pycontribs/pyrax/docs/cloud_servers.md

 Note that these calls are somewhat inefficient, so if you are going to be working with images and flavors a lot, it is best to make the listing call once and store the results locally.
 Images and flavors typically do not change very often.

 ## Creating a Server
 Now that you have the image and flavor objects you want (actually, it's their `id` attributes you really need), you are ready to create your new cloud server!
-To do this, call the `create()` method, passing in the name we want to give to the new server, along with the IDs for the desired image and flavor.
+To do this, call the `create()` method, passing in the name you want to give to the new server, along with the IDs for the desired image and flavor.

 	server = cs.servers.create("first_server", ubu_image.id, flavor_512.id)